Jacob-Tate/makecode_tutorials/dino-part-3.md

 ## Step 15
 ** Step 15**
 Congratulations!
-You have completed today's tutorial.
+You have completed this tutorial.
 Test out your game.
 If it does not work, cross check your code with the codes in the tutorial hint.

 ### ~ tutorialhint